The-Exact-Computing-Company/steadystate/cli/README.md

 - **Debug logs leaking tokens**: Avoid `RUST_LOG=debug` in production environments; tokens can appear in logs.

 For more detailed walkthroughs, see the top-level repository README.

+## License
+Copyright (C) 2025 The Exact Computing Company

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3, as published by the Free Software Foundation.